microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 ### Challenge - Firewall rule

-If you try to connect to your SQL Database with SSMS or Azure Data Studio using AAD auth, you will notice that you do not have a firwall rule configured.
+If you try to connect to your SQL Database with SSMS or Azure Data Studio using AAD auth, you will notice that there is no firewall rule configured.

-**Create a new firewall rule, no cheating with the portal**

-1. Try to connect to your SQL Database uusing SSMS or Azure Data Studio
+1. Try to connect to your SQL Database using SSMS or Azure Data Studio
    1. Using your AAD account
 2. Do not create the firewall rule when asked > click **Cancel**

 ![](./imgs/ssms-firewall.png)

+**Create a new firewall rule, no cheating with the portal**

-3. Create a firewall rule by updating file: **sql_db.parameters.dev.json**
+1. Create a firewall rule by updating file: **sql_db.parameters.dev.json**
    1. To find your current IP in a browser navigate to:  http://ifconfig.me/ip

-4. Commit your changes and sync or push them up your Azure DevOps dev branch
+2. Commit your changes and sync or push them up your Azure DevOps dev branch
-5. Review your Dev Build and Dev Prod pipelines for Azure Resources.
+3. Review your dev Build and dev release pipelines
-   1. Notice the Build pipeline ran right after pushing your changes to your dev branch in Azure DevOps repo
+   1. Notice the build pipeline ran right after pushing your changes to your dev branch
-   2. Your Release was triggered once the build pipeline completed
+   2. Your release should be triggered, once the build pipeline completes
-6. Try to connect using SSMS or Azure Data Studio
+4. Connect using SSMS or Azure Data Studio
    1. You should now be able to connect

 ## <div style="color: #107c10">Exercise - Postdeployment Script (CI)</div>

-With SSDT DB project you can make use of **predeployment** and **postdeployment** scripts.
+With SSDT DB projects you can make use of **predeployment** and **postdeployment** scripts.
 This is very useful if you need to move data around before and after schema changes.
-You can also use this type of process to start building out your DataOps pipelines
+You can also use this type of process for your *DataOps* processes

 1. Inside of your Visual Studio SSDT project
-2. From the Solution Explorer right click **Scripts** folder
+2. From the Solution Explorer, right click **Scripts** folder
 3. Click **Add** > **Script...**
 4. Select **Post-Deployment Script**
    1. Name: **postLoad-dimDate.sql**
    2. CLick **Add**
-5. Add the following to the script:
+5. Add the following to the script, right below the comments:

     ```SQL
     TRUNCATE TABLE [DIM].[DATE]